-A young mother is preparing brisket one Friday for Shabbat dinner.
+A young mother is preparing brisket one Friday before Rosh Hashanah.
 Her little daughter watches with interest as she slices off the ends of the brisket before placing it in the roasting pan.

 “Mom, why do you cut off the ends?”